everdro1d/everdro1d.github.io/_posts/2025-05-07-dro1d-libs-java.md

 ### Prerequisites

-- Java 21 or higher
+- Java 21+
+- org.json library (min: 20240303)
-- LocaleManager requires org.json library to read & write locale files.
+  - LocaleManager requires it to read & write locale files.
+- flatlaf library (min: 3.4)
-- Swing GUI package uses flatlaf library (min: 3.4).
-Some things will definitely break without it, but components and the like should still work.
-It will be hit & miss, try it if you like.
+  - Some Swing GUI things will definitely break without it, but general things like smaller components or util methods should still work.
+Others will be hit & miss, try it if you like.

 ### Installation

 Add the JAR file as a dependency in your project.
-If you use LocaleManager, you will also need to add the org.json library, and if you use any of the Swing GUI stuff, you will need to add the flatlaf library.
+If you use LocaleManager, you will also need to add the org.json library, and if you use the Swing GUI stuff, you should consider adding the flatlaf library to be safe.

-I haven't made a release jar yet, but you can clone the repository and build it from source.
+I haven't made a release jar because of how frequently I update this library, but you can clone the repository and build it from source.
 To build successfully, you will need the pre-requisites mentioned above, and a Java 21+ JDK.
+I've compiled a build chain in intellij that should work well, run `W7: Create Artifacts` for Windows (*needs powershell*), and `7: Create Artifacts` for Unix-based systems (MacOS and Linux).

 ## Usage